lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 The original BERT normalizes the probability distributions of start and end position per token for every passage independently.
 Differently, the **Multi-passage BERT** ([Wang et al., 2019](https://arxiv.org/abs/1908.08167)) normalizes answer scores across all the retrieved passages of one question [globally](https://arxiv.org/abs/1710.10723).
 Precisely, multi-passage BERT removes the final normalization layer per passage in BERT for QA (same as in BERTserini) and then adds a global `softmax` over all the word positions of all the passages.
 Global normalization makes the reader model more stable while pin-pointing answers from a large number of passages.

-In addition, multi-passage BERT implemented an independent *passage ranker* model via another BERT model and the rank score is generated by a `softmax` over the representation vectors of the first `[CLS]` token, $$\mathbf{h}^\texttt{[CLS]}$$.
+In addition, multi-passage BERT implemented an independent *passage ranker* model via another BERT model and the rank score for $$(x, z)$$ is generated by a `softmax` over the representation vectors of the first `[CLS]` token.
 The passage ranker brings in extra 2% improvements.
 Similar idea of re-ranking passages with BERT was discussed in [Nogueira & Cho, 2019](https://arxiv.org/abs/1901.04085), too.

 Interestingly, [Wang et al., 2019](https://arxiv.org/abs/1908.08167) found that *explicit inter-sentence matching* does not seem to be critical for RC tasks with BERT; check the original paper for how the experiments were designed.
 One possible reason is that the multi-head self-attention layers in BERT has already embedded the inter-sentence matching.

 ### End-to-end Joint Training

 The retriever and reader components can be jointly trained.
 This section covers R^3, ORQA, REALM and DPR.
-There are a lot of common designs among ORQA, REALM and DPR, especially on dense vectors for retrieval and the loss function on maximizing the marginal likelihood of obtaining true answers.
-They mainly differ from each others on pretraining tasks.
+There are a lot of common designs, such as BERT-based dense vectors for retrieval and the loss function on maximizing the marginal likelihood of obtaining true answers.

 The retriever and reader models in the **R^3** ("Reinforced Ranker-Reader"; [Wang, et al., 2017](https://arxiv.org/abs/1709.00023)) QA system are jointly trained via [reinforcement learning]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}).
 (Note that to keep the term consistent between papers in this section, the "ranker" model in the original R^3 paper is referred to as the "retriever" model here.)
 Both components are variants of [Match-LSTM](https://arxiv.org/abs/1512.08849), which relies on an attention mechanism to compute word similarities between the passage and question sequences.